 Yes, but overall infanticide in bears rarely occurs.
 It is even more rarely seen and is not fully understood.
 Several hypotheses have been proposed to explain why bears kill cubs.

-- Reduced competition: Perhaps some bears view cubs are potential competitors in the future.
+Reduced competition: Perhaps some bears view cubs as potential competitors in the future.
 Through infanticide, a bear can eliminate a competitor at its weakest point.
-This is one less bear that the adult may have to compete with in the future.
+This is one fewer bear that the adult may have to compete with in the future.

 11. When is the best season to see bears on the cams?